clglavan/private-notes/readme.md

 Send private notes over the internet as one time links that destroy themselves after they are read.

+This repo wishes to provide an open-source alternative for managed solutions of similar usecase.
+Advantages include future possibility for branding and contents of messages being saved on the organization's own cloud resources.

+# Get started

 clone this repository and run ./deploy.sh with two parameters, project id and region, in a shell environment where g cloud is configured and have elevated privileges over that project.
 ```bash
 ./deploy.sh {project-id} {region}